 DON'T

 Don't sell stock first and then give Yale the proceeds.
-Even though you will receive a deductions, you will pay capital gains tax on the sale, eliminating a key tax benefit of your gift.
+Even though you will receive a deduction, you will pay capital gains tax on the sale, eliminating a key tax benefit of your gift.

 Don't contribute securities that have declined in value.
 The fair-market value deduction rule works against you: if you bought the stock for $50,000 and it's now worth $30,000, your charitable deduction will be limited to $30,000.
 You won't be able to claim a capital loss by making the transfer to us, either.